 Recently, I discovered proof of a thrilling family story in a very unexpected place.
-I had looked for this proof on birth, death and marriage records, in the federal and state census, and just about everywhere else I could think of that might contain the specific piece of information I needed.
+I had looked for this proof on death and marriage records, in the federal and state census, in newspapers, and just about everywhere else I could think of that might contain the specific piece of information I needed.

 Just when I thought I had exhausted all reasonable possibilities it turned up suddenly in a location I had only stumbled on by accident.
 A city directory.

 I’ll admit, I’ve known about city directories (as well as town and county directories) for a long time.
 I have even used them once or twice in my family history research.
-But, I had never found them to be terribly helpful (perhaps because they are so simple).
-I see now that I have been overlooking a very important source of genealogical information.
+But I had never made them a regular part of my routine.
+I see now that I had been overlooking a very important source of genealogical information.
 The more I learn about these valuable records, the more I am convinced that they should be one of the first places we turn to for clues about our ancestors’ lives.

 If you can locate your ancestor in a directory you may find their exact address (which is very useful for census research and many other purposes), their spouse’s name and their occupation or business.
 You may also discover whether they have recently moved (and to where), or passed away, since these details were sometimes recorded as well.